-When you think your app meets all of the store requirements, upload a build to the Store channel and submit it for review.
+When your app meets all of the store requirements, upload a build to the Production channel and submit it for review.

 The store review process checks whether your app meets all the minimum technical and content standards required for consideration.
 The technical requirements are documented in the Virtual Reality Check Guidelines.

 If your app fails its initial technical review, we want to make sure you know why, and what to do next.
 You will recieve a detailed report about your app, showing you exactly which technical requirement(s) you’re missing, and pointing you toward links in our Developer Center where you can learn about how to approach fixing the issue.
 You are then welcome to resubmit the app.

 After an app successfully passes technical review, it enters content review, where we evaluate the app for its overall completeness, polish, and value.
 We expect games, videos, virtual tours, and other kinds of apps to be engaging, interesting, or useful.